 Global safety standards

-To facilitate greater commonality in performance across all Skanska business units sixteen Global Safety Standards have been put in place.
-They are:
+To facilitate greater commonality in performance across all Skanska business units, sixteen Global Safety Standards have been put in place, spanning from training to audits.

 1. Introduction training for all employess